georgejhunt/xsce-tests/README.md

     1. cd /root
     2. clone the tests "git clone https://github.com/XSCE/xsce-tests --depth 1
-    3. Go into run-on-server folder, install test with "/root/xsce-tests/runansible" script.
+    3. Go into run-on-server folder, install test with "./runansible" script.
-    4. Do the test "/usr/bin/xsce-cmdsrv-ctl TEST"
+    4. Do the test "xsce-cmdsrv-ctl TEST"

 If you have enabled openvpn, and can see your server at http://xscenet.net, you can ask the openvpn server at xscenet.net to perform the client test, and provide you with a report.
 This will never be quite as complete a test as running the client tests locally on an XO, because the wifi connection will not be tested.